Skip to main content

 Figure 13.33: Silver-pink margarite from Chester, Massachusetts

-This page titled 13.7.2: Sheet Silicates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.7.2: Sheet Silicates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.